Our latest free printables are cards for the Logical Adjective Game and the Logical Adverb Game.

 - Different points of view

 - Difference between a question and a comment

 - The established procedure for Circle Time activities

 - Bring two pictures and discuss similarities and differences

-- Use a newspaper or magazine article or book as a conversation starter
+- Use a book as a conversation starter

 - Problem solving as a group

 - As the children get older, the teacher can encourage full sentence contributions